 Current immunizations and health screenings are an important part of professional fitness for your lifetime of diving.
 A modest amount of money and time investment can protect you from possible long-term debilitating diseases.
 To assist you in preserving your quality of life, full acceptance into your major/minor programs requires health documentation as per catalogue descriptions.
 Prior to attempting any dive under supervision, you will be asked to sign an agreement verifying that you have met various technical and safety standards.

-Criteria for Sport Management/Diving Industry (SMDI) Acceptance
+Criteria for Sport Management – Diving Industry Specialization Involvement

-Students electing this specialization, as well as those pursuing a minor in Diving Education, must satisfy the following detailed criteria list prior to involvement in any SES course that requires in-water activity.
+Students electing this SPMD specialization as well as those pursuing a minor in Diving Education, must satisfy the following detailed criteria list prior to involvement in any SES course that requires in-water activity.
 Agreement statements will be completed at the beginning of the first semester of enrollment.

 NOTE: Prior to attempting any dive under university supervision, all students will be asked to sign an agreement verifying that various technical and safety standards have been met.
-In addition, faculty members reserve the right to restrict a student from participating in a dive or related diving activity in order to ensure the safety of everyone who might be placed at risk.
+In addition, faculty members reserve the right to restrict any student from participating in a dive or related diving activity in order to ensure the safety of everyone who might be placed at risk.

-- **Agreement to weekend availability of no less than one Saturday or Sunday per month during the academic year for open water activities related to coursework.
+- Agreement to weekend availability of no less than one Saturday or Sunday per month during the academic year for open water activities related to coursework.
 Student will be notified in advance of particular course registration.